kreteshq/kretes.dev/tutorial/creating-the-application.md

 }
 ```

-Now, we can finally define the API handler for persisting new tasks
+Now, we can finally define the API handler for persisting new tasks.
+Put the following code in `features/Task/Controller/create.ts`:

 ```ts
 import { Handler, response, database as db } from 'kretes';